 Some schools have notably gone above and beyond in their efforts to become LGBTQ+ friendly.
 The following two colleges are examples of schools that have made extraordinary strides.

 Inside and outside of the classroom, Indiana University Bloomington has created an environment that is welcoming and proud of its LGBTQ+ community.
-Indiana University’s efforts have led it to be just one of 10 colleges given a perfect five-star rating by Campus Pride.
+Indiana University's efforts led it to be just one of the very first colleges to be given a perfect five-star rating by Campus Pride.

 The school's gender studies program includes coursework on sexual politics, queer culture and history, sex and gender differences, and gender and the body.
 Students have the option to earn an undergraduate or graduate degree through the gender studies department.